Feasible Policy Iteration for Safe Reinforcement Learning: Experiments

 \subsubsection{Visualization}

-To show the monotonic expansion of the feasible region and monotonic improvement of the state-value function, we take FPI-SAC as an instance and plot some intermediate results during the training, as shown in Fig. \ref{fig:feasible region}.
+To show the monotonic expansion of the feasible region and monotonic improvement of the state-value function, we visualize some intermediate training results of FPI-SAC, as shown in Fig. \ref{fig:feasible region}.
 The state values are presented as heat maps.
-The maximum feasible regions and the policy's feasible regions are outlined with black lines and green lines, respectively.
-We obtained the maximum feasible regions by applying the most conservative, safety-only policy to see if that could reverse the initial constraint-violating tendency.
-Take ACC as an instance.
-We use a policy that always takes the maximum deceleration when the initial $\Delta v < 0$ and a policy that always takes the maximum acceleration when the initial $\Delta v > 0$.
-If the constraint is still violated at the original side, that means the initial state is infeasible, otherwise, it is feasible.
-In all tasks, FPI-SAC demonstrates monotonicity in terms of both the feasible region and state value, and the feasible regions gradually converge to the maximum feasible regions.
+The maximum feasible regions and the current feasible regions are outlined with black lines and green lines, respectively.
+In all tasks, FPI-SAC demonstrates monotonicity in terms of both the feasible region and state value, and the feasible regions gradually converge to the maximum ones.
 Note that the initial state values in Fig. \subref*{fig:feasible region-LK} and \subref*{fig:feasible region-pendulum} are high only because the value networks are initialized to produce near-zero outputs and haven't acquired to give the true values at this early stage.